ezored/ezored/README.md

 **Obs:**

+1. You can download the project as a ZIP file too: https://github.com/ezored/ezored/archive/master.zip.
-1. After run this commands above, a folder called **"dist"** will be created with compiled binaries of applications.
+2. After run this commands above, a folder called **"dist"** will be created with compiled binaries of applications.
 The rule is the same for other targets.
-2. The execution order is important.
+3. The execution order is important.
 Before build your targets, install conan dependencies, build it and finally package.
 Package verbs will copy files to a non versioned folder called **"dist"** in root path.
-3. You don't need run conan verb everytime, only run if you never run it before or if you change configuration, added dependencies, changed dependency version or other things that need call conan to rebuilt your dependencies.
+4. You don't need run conan verb everytime, only run if you never run it before or if you change configuration, added dependencies, changed dependency version or other things that need call conan to rebuilt your dependencies.
-4. Conan profiles are required to specify basic environment profile things to build targets, but some settings are changed while build, like **arch** and **build_type**.
+5. Conan profiles are required to specify basic environment profile things to build targets, but some settings are changed while build, like **arch** and **build_type**.
-5. Check requirements for each target.
+6. Check requirements for each target.
 Example: iOS target require that you have a macOS system.
-6. Ezored **core** is downloaded only one time, always that **ezored** folder not exists.
+7. Ezored **core** is downloaded only one time, always that **ezored** folder not exists.

 ## Dist folder prebuilt